pupil-labs/pupil-docs/user-docs/pupil-mobile.md

 > <h4 align='center'>placeholder media</h4>

-Pupil Mobile is automatically detected by devices on the same local WiFi network.
-To subscribe with Pupil Capture, in `Capture Selection`, select Pupil Mobile as the capture source.
+Pupil Mobile devices on the same local WiFi network are automatically detected by Pupil Capture.
+To subscribe to a Pupil Mobile device in Pupil Capture, go to `Capture Selection` and select Pupil Mobile as the capture source.

 #### WiFi Bandwidth & Network